-Initiatives introduced by CTWM include Woodbridge Town Pastors, Healing on the Streets, Open the Book assemblies in the schools, Credit Union, Food Parcels, Lent Lunches and collecting for Christian Aid.
-Woodbridge Town Pastors won the local award for Charity of the Year for 2012, and in 2007 & 2011 we staged a full scale Passion Play in the open air on Good Friday.
+Initiatives introduced by Churches Together include Woodbridge Town Pastors, Healing on the Streets (neither of these operating at present), Assemblies in the schools, Food Parcels, Lent Lunches and collecting for Christian Aid.
+Woodbridge Town Pastors won the local award for Charity of the Year for 2012, and in 2007, 2011 and 2015 we staged a full scale Passion Play in the open air on Good Friday.
 We send every household a Christmas Card signed by all the church leaders, including details of all our Christmas services and designed by a pupil from one of our local schools.

 Despite the difficulties created by the Coronavirus Pandemic we organised a socially distanced Carol Service where all the churches pre-recorded Christmas carols which were shown on a giant screen.